mrajashree/HW4/README.md

 curl readlink:9001 result.txt
 cat result.txt
 ```
+After this, the file_io part is finished.

-## ambassador
+## Ambassador
+1. We'll be using two hosts, that is two digital ocean droplets.
 Install docker & docker compose on both hosts:
 ```
 curl -sSL https://get.docker.com/ | sudo bash
 sudo apt-get -y install python-pip sudo pip install docker-compose
 ```
+2. Docker-compose is being used to configure containers as follows:

-Contents of docker-compose.yml on redis server side:
+Contents of docker-compose.yml on redis server side to configure the containers
 ```
 redis:
   image: redis